pyralog/pyralog/blog/7-multi-model-database.md

 # Multi-Model Database with Category Theory: One Query Language, Five Data Models

-**Part 7 of the DLog Blog Series**
+**Part 7 of the Pyralog Blog Series**

 What if you could query relational tables, graph connections, JSON documents, key-value pairs, and RDF triples—all with a single, unified query language?
 And what if the math **actually made sense**?

 **Most multi-model databases are duct-taped Frankenstein monsters.** They bolt together different engines, each with its own query language and semantics.
 Want to join a graph to a table?
 Good luck.

-**DLog is different.** We built our multi-model system on **category theory**—the mathematics of structure.
+**Pyralog is different.** We built our multi-model system on **category theory**—the mathematics of structure.
 Every data model is a category.
 Every query is a functor.
 Everything composes naturally.

 This isn't just academic elegance.
 It's the **only way** to build multi-model databases that actually work.